newbradb/test_ggs/README.md

 ```

-2. Pass the content of /app folder into the container
+2. Pass the /app folder content into the container
 (if there is a homework.html file in app folder, it must be reachable via URL http://localhost:8000/homework.html)

 In previous part we already made /app root folder, now we just need to fill it and keep in project directory